🔔

 Setting Up a Webhook

-- The endpoint url where you want to receive the notifications (usually on your own server)
+1. Enter in the endpoint where you want to receive the notifications (usually on your own server, but you can also point this to a Zapier, n8n, Make or Gumloop workflow)

 Note:

-- You must be on a paid plan to add a webhook to your account.
+• You must be on the Business plan to add a webhook to your account.

-- The endpoint url you enter needs to be one publicly accessible over the internet.
+• The endpoint url you enter into the Taddy API Dashboard needs to be one publicly accessible over the internet.
 (For example, 127.0.0.1 and localhost URLs will not work, since Taddy servers will not be able to contact your local computer).
 If you’d like to test receiving these notifications locally on your computer, Ngrok provides a useful & free way to do so.
-It provides you a public url that is mapped to your localhost.
+(It provides you a public url that is mapped to your localhost).

-- Your endpoint url needs to be a
+• Your endpoint url needs to be a POST endpoint

 Webhook Events